 Dr. Hohenberger Waters’ research focuses on the design of practical cryptographic solutions to common computing problems.
 She publishes and has served on the program committees of the top technical security venues, with multiple papers invited to appear in the Journal of Cryptology.
 Her work has been covered by Scientific American, The Economist, Slashdot and the BBC.
 She is the recipient of an NSF CAREER award, a Microsoft Faculty Fellowship and a Google Faculty Research Award.

-Dr. Matthew Green is a co-founder and CTO of Zeutro, LLC and an Associate Professor at Johns Hopkins University.
+Dr. Matthew Green is a co-founder of Zeutro, LLC and an Associate Professor at Johns Hopkins University.
 He received his Ph.D. in Computer Science from Johns Hopkins University.
 A former Technical Staff member at AT&T Laboratories, Dr. Green previously co-founded a custom software security consultancy (Independent Security Evaluators, Inc.), where he served as CTO for seven years.
 In this capacity he oversaw the design and analysis of cryptographic security systems for multiple Fortune 50 clients.
 He is also a co-inventor of the cryptocurrency Zcash.

 Dr. Green has published a number of patents and dozens of peer-reviewed technical papers.
 His work on industrial security systems has received nationwide coverage in the New York Times, the Wall Street Journal and the Washington Post.

-Dr. Brent Waters is a co-founder and Chief Scientist of Zeutro, LLC and a Professor at the University of Texas at Austin.
+Dr. Brent Waters is a co-founder of Zeutro, LLC and a Professor at the University of Texas at Austin.
 He received his Ph.D. in Computer Science from Princeton University and was a post-doctoral researcher at Stanford University.
 Dr. Waters' research interests are in the areas of cryptography and computer security.
 He has published over 100 peer-reviewed technical papers.
 His publications include multiple award-winning papers and have successfully led to numerous patents.

 Dr. Waters received the ACM Grace Murray Hopper Award, the Presidential Early Career Award for Scientists and Engineers (PECASE) and the ACM Test of Time Award for his foundational work in encryption.
 Dr. Waters is also a National Academy of Sciences Kavli Fellow, an NSF CAREER award recipient, a Microsoft Faculty Fellow, a Sloan Research Fellow and a Packard Foundation Fellow.